-If your patient is the type who loves writing, but has “no time to teach writing,” you will find your task quite amusing.
+If your patient loves writing but has “no time to teach writing,” you will find your task quite amusing.
 Build the most unrealistic expectations in her head about the perfect writing lesson.
 Let her believe that her child’s peers in conventional schools spend hours each day on brilliant essay compositions.
 Prey on her dreams of perfectionism, and you will paralyze her greatest talents.

 Let her believe that she will never have enough time, so she dare not even try.
-Do not let it occur to her that vocabulary skills can be taught in the kitchen while she fixes dinner, or that sentence building can become a game in the family car.
-Keep her in this state of ignorance, and you may enjoy the hilarious spectacle of a mother who loves writing, yet whose children hate words!
+Do not let it occur to her she can teach vocabulary skills in the kitchen while she fixes dinner.
+Keep her from remembering that sentence building can become a game in the family car.
+Keep her in this state of ignorance, dear nephew!
+You will enjoy the hilarious spectacle of a mother who loves writing, but whose children hate words!

 If you are going to tell me that your patient won’t teach writing because she “lacks the patience,” I know very well what state of mind you’re in.
 You take credit for an emotional crisis in the middle of a school day, do you?
 You have tasted the intoxicating anguish and bewilderment of a human soul.
 But remember, Wormwood, that duty comes before pleasure.

 Do not allow your temporary excitement to distract you from the real business of undermining her faith.
 This tired mother has doubtless heard the Enemy’s adage that “patience is a virtue.”
-By no means let this saying—or any other Proverb or Beatitude—enter her mind.
+So, by no means let this saying—or any other Proverb or Beatitude—enter her mind.

-You must guard against the attitude which treats homeschooling as a means for obedience to the Enemy.
+You must guard against the attitude that treats homeschooling as a means for obedience to the Enemy.
 Never let your patient suspect that unpleasant writing lessons with her reluctant little ones might actually please Him.
-You want her to feel like a lamb at the slaughter—never like a willing servant offering up her time and talents.
+Make her feel like a lamb at the slaughter—never like a willing servant offering up her time and talents.

 If, on the other hand, your patient suffers from an actual oversight in her own early education and believes that she “cannot write,” your strategy will somewhat differ.

 We want her to remain in the maximum uncertainty and confusion about how to teach writing and how to grade it.
-Fear and self-deprecation must immobilize her.
-Let her belittle herself.
+Fear and self-deprecation must immobilize her, so let her belittle herself.